Graham Williams (footballer, born 1938): Biography

 Williams was born in Henllan, Denbighshire.
 He joined West Bromwich Albion as an amateur in September 1954 and turned professional in April 1955.
+In December 1963 he was involved in a WBA players' strike.
 He captained the side to victory in the 1966 Football League Cup Final and 1968 FA Cup Final, scoring in the second leg of the 1966 final against West Ham United.
 He also won 26 caps for Wales.

 After leaving Albion in 1972 he took up the post of player-manager with Weymouth, with whom he remained until 1975.
 In November 1981, he was appointed chief coach of Cardiff City, taking over from Richie Morgan, who moved to a general manager's role.
 After a disastrous run of nine losses in fifteen games, both Williams and Morgan were sacked in February 1982, with Len Ashurst taking over at Ninian Park.
 Williams took several coaching jobs abroad including steering Finnish team RoPS to the quarter finals of the European Cup Winners' Cup.
 Later on in his career he served as the assistant manager of the Welsh national side under Bobby Gould, and held a scouting role at Cheltenham Town while Bobby Gould was manager of the team.